DWitteveen/HangManGame/hangman.md

 Letterchecker:
 Does the by the user given letter matches a letter(s) in the word to be guessed

+String splitup:
+Split up te sting so it can check if the giving letter matches the letters in the string "test" --> "t", "e", "s", "t" .split()

 ********** Containers **********